yeoman/yeoman.io/app/_includes/yeoman.wiki/Manual-Install.md

 # Installation

 Yeoman used to have an automated installer, which worked great on fresher systems, but had trouble with more used and configured systems.
 It has been officially deprecated, though is maintained at the [Yeoman-scripts](https://github.com/tomlane/Yeoman-scripts) repo.
-It's recommended for people with less experience installing node, homebrew packages, etc.
+It's recommended for people with less experience installing node, homebrew packages, etc.  Below is the recommended installation route.

 ## Audit script